-The benefit of a hydrogen network is similar whether or not onshore wind capacities are built in Europe, even though the hydrogen network topology is then built around supply from offshore wind in the North Sea and solar PV from Southern Europe rather than from onshore wind in North-West Europe.
+The cost benefit of a hydrogen network is similar whether or not onshore wind capacities are built in Europe, even though the hydrogen network topology is then built around supply from solar PV from Southern Europe and offshore wind in the North Sea rather than from onshore wind in Northwestern Europe.
 As \cref{fig:h2-restriction-w-onw} illustrates, the net benefit is again strongest when power grid expansion is restricted.
-If both onshore wind and power grid expansion are excluded, costs for a system without a hydrogen network option were by 53~bn\euro/a (5.6\%) higher.
-With cost-optimal electricity grid reinforcement, the net benefit of a hydrogen network is still as high as 30~bn\euro/a (3.5\%).
+If both onshore wind and power grid expansion are excluded, costs for a system without a hydrogen network option were by 32~bn\euro/a (3.7\%) higher.
+With cost-optimal electricity grid reinforcement, the net benefit of a hydrogen network is lower with 13~bn\euro/a (1.7\%).